j-hagedorn/journals_of/content/poems/2020-03-09-membrance-nadia.md

 More beautiful because you don't suspect,
 You search our lively world and let
 your rainbow face alight in cornices
-of each emotion.
-Goofball.
-Tristessa.
-Principessa.
+of each emotion: goofball, tristessa, principessa.
-Doctor Who?

-...

 St. Gregory says whatever subtle shades
-God did not take into Himself,
-becoming human, would not be illumined.
+and shapes God takes, becoming human,
-And so he embraced it all.
+are illumined.
+And he embraces all.

+The river in its infinite shifts
+makes every face

 ...

-Only girl within this raucous house you wander solitary through the rooms
+Sole girl within this raucous house

-wistful, almost absent-minded
+you circulate, tracing a lilting line
+between solitary and social, one:many

+With wistful joy for the imagined
+world in the midst of making

-as one performs the consequential act for which they came to earth
+as one performs the consequential act for which she came to earth

-you weave the rooms and us together with your songs a river whispering, nourishment
+you weave the rooms and us together with
+your song, a river whispering nourishment

+...

+as dreams pace the shores of our days

 ...